Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Main contributions to the complex action

 \subsection{The martingale contribution to the complex action}

-We now want to discuss the martingale introduced in \cref{def:martingale} and certain infrared and/or ultraviolet cutoff versions of it.
-These are $L^2$-stochastic integrals with respect to the martingale-valued measure $\wt{N}_X$ associated with $X$.
-In order to work with $\wt{N}_X$ we first have to collect the following remarks:
+We first want to discuss the martingale introduced in \cref{def:martingale} and certain infrared and/or ultraviolet cutoff versions of it.
+These are stochastic integrals with respect to $\wt{N}_X$ as described in \cref{ssecPPP}.
+The integrands we are interested in are given by